josekurian/OIC-DeploymentScripts/README.md

 ## To-Dos
 - [ ]  Add feature for endpoint's tokenization
+- [ ]  Need to make the jq path dynamic, currently it only works if installed here C:/Oracle/Code/OIC/jq-win64.exe
 - [ ]  Review and Standardize log / stdout
+- [ ]  Support for blank spaces in commit comments
 - [ ]  Improve logging, remove VERBOSE mode and add shell logger
 - [ ]  Include support for Nexus / Artifactory
 - [ ]  Add Jenkins pipeline / shared libraries code
 - [ ]  Add feature to deactivate selected integrations
+- [ ]  Add htm report for the pull_from_repository step

 ## How to use them